How to Disassemble Harley-Davidson Sportster 883cc Engine

 Hey, you know what?
 Forget all about it.
 Ah, let's use these, and we don't have to scrape any more gaskets.
 Yay.
 That ends that job.
 All right, then you just have to go ahead and repeat the same steps for the other rocker box assemblies.
 Now before we head over, I'm going to go ahead and put my new breather valve in and mention that breather valves there's two holes you could put them in because this could go front or rear, breather valves go on the intake side, so you're just going to stick it in the hole and there's a little titty sticking out the other side, hot titty and then you're just going to grab the titty and pull on it until the installed.
 If you look on the thing you can see there's a nubby along with the titty, and that little nubby just goes in that hole and keeps it in place.
 Bada Bing.

-How to Assemble S&S Cycles Hooligan 1200cc Conversion Kit - Part 3
+VIDEO: S&S Cycles Hooligan 1200cc Conversion Kit How-To Part 4 - Final Assembly

 Finally, in this last part Todd walks you through the installation on a S&S Cycles Hooligan 1200cc conversion kit with oversized cams on a 2003 Harley-Davidson Sportster 883cc engine.
 These kits work on 2000-2018 Harley-Davidson Sportsters and can be installed on your motor with in a day spent in the garage.
 This episode covers installation of both rocker boxes and how to properly install your manifold onto your engine.

 So, break out the tool box and follow along.
 See how "There's no big mystery going on in there!"
 This step by step and does not skip anything, and will help you understand how easy it is to install this kit, beef up your motor and add some real horsepower to it.